apache/openserverless/README.md

 6. Click on the menu bar on `File` then `Openworkspace from file`, then select the `openserverless` folder and open the `openserverless.code-workspace`.
 Select `Linux` and then `Trust the authors` if requested.

-### Access to the subprojects
+## Access to the subprojects

 Now you have all the repositories in your virtual madchine and the subprojects.
 Furthermore, in the VM it is configured `nix` that will setup all the dependencies to develop the subprojects, and `direnv` that will activate the right dependencies when you open the terminal on a subproject.

 For example try to execute `Terminal > New Terminal` and you will see you can choose the sub project.
 If you select `website` for example, the system will download all the dependencies to build the web site, in this case `hugo` and `npm` and install the required tools `postcss`.

-## Submodules
+## Use Git Submodules

 Apache OpenServerless uses git submodules.

 This means in practice two things: you have to do Pull Requests and changes forking the subprojects individually.

-Then you have from time to time to update the whole subtree to the latest releases.
+Then you have from time to time to update the whole subtree to the latest releases of all the subprojects.

 ### Contributing to subprojects